 - Satisfy all admission requirements.

-- Complete the courses required to earn the chosen degree.
-If the student is a transfer student with coursework taken elsewhere, he/she must complete a minimum of 60 credit hours of which the last 15 credit hours applicable to the degree are earned at Joliet Junior College.
-If the student has not taken the last 15 hours at JJC, then a total of 30 credit hours applicable to the degree must be earned at Joliet Junior college.
-Proficiency test, CLEP and Advanced Placement do not meet this requirement.
+- Complete the courses required to earn the given degree.
+If the student is a transfer student with coursework taken elsewhere, he/she must complete a minimum of 60 credit hours of which 15 credit hours applicable to the degree are earned at JJC.
+Proficiency test, CLEP and Advanced Placement does not meet this requirement.

 - Earn a cumulative grade point average of at least 2.0.

 - Discharge all financial obligations to the college; have no restrictions.

 - File an application for graduation (An application should be filed at the time of registration for student’s anticipated last semester).

 - Have on file in the Graduation office by the graduation filing date all transcripts from other colleges/universities that are to be evaluated for credit, to be applied toward a degree.
 A delay in the process may result in a later graduation date.